cli-guidelines/cli-guidelines/content/_index.md

 So, an env var might change each time a command runs, or between terminal sessions on one machine, or between instantiations of one project across several machines.

 Environment variables may duplicate the functionality of flags or configuration parameters, or they may be distinct from those things.

-So how to choose candidates for environment variables?
-Here are some rules of thumb:

-- Parameters that tend to be consistent between instantiations of a command’s runtime environment should be stored in a config file.
-  Separate what changes from what stays the same.
-  Environment variables change more often than other parameters.
-- One rule of thumb is: Would I want to check the value of this variable into source control?
-  If not, maybe it’s an environment variable.

 Here are some common uses for environment variables: